 Emergency Response Units, Kits, Modules, Sets

-A set is the smallest assembly of component parts.
-It is generally used as a subcomponent that is added to a kit or a module.
-Sets are designed to supply items that serve only one function.
+A set is the smallest assembly.
+It is most of the time used as a sub-part of a kit or a module.
+It is designed to supply items for one function only.

 ERU, Emergency Response Unit